 (h) Missing Data Substitution Procedures.
 To substitute for missing data for emissions reported under sections 95112 or 95115 of this article (stationary combustion units and units using continuous emissions monitoring systems), the operator must follow the requirements of section 95129 of this article.
 Facilities reporting under 40 CFR Part 75 must substitute for missing data under the requirements of that part, as specified in 40 CFR §98.45.

 (i) Additional Reporting Requirements for Legacy Contract Applicants.
-The additional requirements in section 95112(i) apply to every facility operator that is applying for legacy contract transition assistance under the cap-and-trade regulation.
+The additional requirements in section 95112(i) apply to every facility operator that is applying for legacy contract transition assistance under the Cap-and-Invest Regulation.
 A legacy contract generator with an industrial counterparty must submit a simplified block diagram in every year that the facility operator applies for legacy contract transition assistance.
 Legends or attachments may be used when labeling the diagram.
 If any of the amounts requested are sums of measurements made by different devices, the amounts for each device must be shown in the diagram and the summation described in an attachment.

 (1) The diagram must depict the following elements: